-Below are a few examples of different verbatim types and how these are presented in the Explore page of the Re:infer user interface.
+Below is an example of how a verbatim is presented in the Explore page of the user interface.

 Every verbatim has associated metadata that consists of structured data points that provide additional information about the communication or conversation and its participants.

 All verbatims are required to have an associated timestamp — which typically corresponds to the time at which that verbatim was originally created.

 In addition to timestamps, the platform typically stores additional metadata associated with each verbatim.
 Typical examples of metadata fields are:

 - Name and contact details of the message participants.